 Even on good days, stress can prevent employees from being fully focused and carrying out their best work, but too much of it can lead to burnout, disengagement, increased sick days and strained workplace relationships.

-Following on from Covid-19 and the Great Resignation, it’s never been more important for HR and people professionals to be conscious of, and address, the mental wellbeing of their people directly.
+Following on from events in recent years like Covid-19 and the Great Resignation, it’s never been more important for HR and people professionals to be conscious of, and address, the mental wellbeing of their people directly.
 As prevalent as it is, burnout is often misunderstood, stigmatised, and costly to both employees’ health and wellbeing, and employers’ productivity.

 One of the best ways of establishing whether your organisation has a problem with burnout is by hearing from your entire workforce.
 Here are a number of questions you can ask in your employee survey to recognise the signs and identify if any of your employees are struggling:

 - ‘Do you feel as if you have too many projects and are rushed to finish them at work?’

 - ‘(Agree, disagree or neutral) There are usually sufficient people in my team to handle the normal workload’

 - ‘(Agree, disagree or neutral) I can cope with my workload without having to work extended hours’